 - A hard drive-based backup system is a good jumping off point.
 You can connect an external hard drive or a network-based storage device.
 This backup can work while you’re working, as well as provide a physical copy of your data.
 The main advantage of this is so that it can be restored quickly.

 - A cloud-based platform is also important.
 Your data backups can be sent to an off-site premise via the cloud.
 The cloud also provides encryption so that your data won’t be at risk to data thieves or hackers.

 - Make copies of data at intervals: Your data backup solution will need to take backups at certain intervals.
 Depending on the solution, you should be aiming for at least every 15 minutes.

 - Ensure verification: Your data backups are useless if they don’t work.
 Make sure that you regularly test your backups and make sure that you have a solution that gives you positive or negative verification to keep you in the loop about the effectiveness of your backup.

 Does your business need data backup?
-Symmetric Engineering Group can help.
+Symmetric IT Group can help.
 To learn more, reach out to us at (813) 749-0895.